Buying Art

 5. Buy what you love

 Friends, family and strangers alike will give all sorts of advice about what to buy, when to buy it, and where to buy it.
 But you should love how the art makes you feel.
-(Read 4 ways to create calm with Art)
+(Read: 4 ways to create calm with Art)

-It could simply fits with your home decor, or maybe it is something more personal that represents something emotional for you.
+It could simply fits with your home décor, or maybe it is something more personal that represents something emotional for you.
 Find a place in your home or office to display your art and set aside time to relax and appreciate it.

 Most importantly, have fun and enjoy your new art!